-An island in the Pacific about 1900 miles north of Australia, Nauru (pronounced Now-RU) has the distinction of being the smallest island country in the entire world and has the second smallest population of any sovereign country, next to the Vatican.
+Visited this island twice in 2017, a tiny little island in the Pacific about 1900 miles north of Australia.
+Nauru (pronounced Now-RU) has the distinction of being the smallest island country in the entire world and has the second smallest population of any sovereign country, next to the Vatican.

 This is a sleepy little island, seldom visited by tourists, probably because #1) they do not make it easy for tourists to get a visa here, and #2) the national airline Nauru Air is not the most reliable carrier.
 Inhabitants settled here about 3,000 years ago, they were likely Micronesians and Polynesians, and there are 12 clans or tribes on the island.
 And as I’ve mentioned, this place was calm and tranquil and was called “Pleasant Island”.
 However, in 1830 when Europeans, from whaling ships, started trading with the locals here.
 The locals traded food … and the Europeans traded alcohol and firearms … disrupting the peaceful lifestyle that had existed here for 3,000 years.
 A 10-year civil war ensued, wiping out a third of the population.